Conditions under which a safety data sheet must be supplied

 Safety data sheet knowledge base – Conditions under which a safety data sheet must be provided

 This article explains when and how to provide a safety data sheet (SDS) under the REACH Regulation.
-It details supplier obligations, conditions for hazardous substances and mixtures, exemptions for end-user products, and the rules for SDS updates and versioning.
+It details supplier obligations, conditions for hazardous substances and mixtures, exemptions for consumer products, and the rules for SDS updates and versioning.
 The guide also highlights how proper risk communication and structured document management support compliance across the supply chain.

 Safety data sheet and the flow of information